honorableCon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > Write a script that sets the mode of the file hello the same as olleh’s mode.
 > command : `chmod --reference=olleh hello`

+11. Directories

+> Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.
+> command : `chmod -R +X .`